nhannguyen95/learning-notes/languages/javascript/objects.md

 var c1 = new C();
 var c2 = new C();

-// Event worse, this would implicitly create a separate
+// Even worse, this would implicitly create a separate
 // shadowed `.count` property on both c1 and c2, rather
 // than updating the shared state. c1.count === c2.count;  // true
 ```

-`class` offers very little support for any of the pitfalls that this dynamicism can bring, as if it is telling you: "Dynamic is too hard, so it's probably not a good idea.
+`class` offers very little support for any of the pitfalls that this dynamism can bring, as if it is telling you: "Dynamic is too hard, so it's probably not a good idea.
 Here'a a static-looking syntax, so code your stuff statically".

 ## Prototypes